Gorani people: Language

-According to the last 1991 Yugoslav census, 54.8% of the inhabitants of the Gora municipality said that they spoke the Gorani language, while the remainder had called it Serbian.
+According to the 1991 Yugoslav census, 54.8% of the inhabitants of the Gora municipality said that they spoke the Gorani language, while the remainder had called it Serbian.
 Some linguists, including Vidoeski, Brozovic and Ivic, identify the Slavic-dialect of the Gora region as Macedonian.
 There are assertions that Macedonian is spoken in 50 to 75 villages in the Gora region (Albania and Kosovo).
-According to some unverified sources in 2003 the Kosovo government acquired Macedonian language and grammar books for Gorani school.
+According to some unverified sources, in 2003 the Kosovo government acquired Macedonian language and grammar books for Gorani schools.

-In 2008 the first issue of a Macedonian language newspaper, Гороцвет (Gorocvet) was published.
+In 2008 the first issue of a Macedonian-language newspaper, Гороцвет (Gorocvet) was published.